cmu-mfi/rtc/doc/Vibrotactile/Installation.md

     - You will need to adjust the side camera view according to how you mounted the camera.
 To do so, you need to follow these steps:
     1. Open a new terminal and run the following steps:
         ```
-        cd $PROJ_DIR/docker
         xhost +
-        bash ./new_terminal.sh
+        bash $PROJ_DIR/docker/new_terminal.sh
         rosrun vibro_tactile_toolbox determine_camera_parameters.py $NAMESPACE
         ```
     2. Next click on the Rotate button on the top left of the window named RAW IMAGE until the image is correctly rotated to be upright.
     Then click on the location of the connector socket that will be used in the data collection.
-Then press 'q' on the keyboard.
+Check the image in the CROPPED IMAGE window.
+Once you are happy with the view, then press 'q' on the keyboard.
 The terminal will print out the correct camera parameters that you will need to copy into the `launch/orbbec.launch` in the vibro_tactile_toolbox folder.
 In particular, you will need to modify the `rotation`, `x_offset` and `y_offset` parameters.
     Then you will need to save the file and run the following commands to restart the docker containers.
         ```shell
         cd $PROJ_DIR/docker
         docker compose down
-        docker compose up --build
+        docker compose up --build -d
         ```

 4. **Step 4: TEACH - Collect training data**